 - 1. Certify that the Owner/Agent did not cause the vacancy by violating the lease, the Contract, or any applicable law; and - 2.
-Notify Rhode Island Housing of the vacancy or prospective vacancy and the reasons for it immediately (but no later than 7 days) upon learning of the vacancy or prospective vacancy.
+Notify RIHousing asset management staff of the vacancy or prospective vacancy and the reasons for it immediately (but no later than 7 days) upon learning of the vacancy or prospective vacancy. - 3.
+Submit a Special Claims for to specialclaims@rihousing.com per HUD's Special Glaims Processing Guide. www.hud.gov/sites/documents/HSG-06-01GHBGUID.PDF

 The Owner/Agent must lease the Section 811 units under a RAC only to program eligible tenants.
-When vacancies occur, the Owner/Agent must inform Rhode Island Housing of the vacancy and hold the unit vacant for a period of 60 days.
+When vacancies occur, the Owner/Agent must inform RIHousing of the vacancy and hold the unit vacant for a period of 60 days.
 If a program eligible tenant is not identified within this time, the Owner/Agent may lease the unit to households who are not eligible for Section 811; however, this household is not entitled to the benefit of the rental assistance.
-If the number of occupied Section 811 units at the property falls below the total number of units listed in Exhibit 1 of Part I of the RAC, the Owner/Agent will designate the next available appropriate unit as a Section 811 uit until the total number of occupied Section 811units meets the total number listed in Exhibit 1 of Part I of the RAC.
+If the number of occupied Section 811 units at the property falls below the total number of units listed in Exhibit 1 of Part I of the RAC, the Owner/Agent will designate the next available appropriate unit as a Section 811 unit until the total number of occupied Section 811units meets the total number listed in Exhibit 1 of Part I of the RAC.

-Except for vacancy payments as outlined above and absences from the unit as discussed in Section 5.10, if a tenant moves out of a Section 811 unit, Rhode Island Housing will not make any rental assistance payments to the Owner/Agent for any month after the month when the tenant moves out.
+Except for vacancy payments as outlined above and absences from the unit as discussed in Section 5.10, if a tenant moves out of a Section 811 unit, RIHousing will not make any rental assistance payments to the Owner/Agent for any month after the month when the tenant moves out.